 Making the absolute most of the IR budget

-With budgets shrinking and responsibilities expanding, what should IROs be focusing on in 2020?
-We’ll discuss budgeting best practices, the possibility of sharing services between IR teams, making site visits efficient and appealing all while successfully expanding investor bases.
+With budgets shrinking and responsibilities expanding, what should IROs be focusing on in 2021?
+We’ll discuss budgeting best practices, the possibility of sharing services between IR teams, making site visits efficient, safe, virtual and appealing all while successfully expanding investor bases.
 If you are operating as a team of one, where should you put your time and money?
 What constitutes an impactful online IR campaign?

 Mark Chyc-Cies, vice president of strategy, planning, and IR, Gibson Energy

 What is the impact of Covid-19 on ESG?
 What are the emerging trends?
-This session will answer some common questions and misconceptions about the role of IR in the ESG ecosystem.
-Hear about the ESG movement from both the investment side and the public company side to identify the gaps between what the markets are looking for and what public companies are communicating around ESG factors.
+This session will answer some common questions around the pandemic and misconceptions about the role of IR in the ESG ecosystem.
+Hear about the ESG-related drivers and challenges from both the investment side and the public company side to identify the gaps between what the markets are looking for and what public companies are communicating around ESG factors.